elizaatkinson/Flow_Cytometry_Gating/README.md

 - log-transforms the Attune scatter and fluorescence channels
 - gates cells using an ellipse in $$\log_{10}(\mathrm{FSC\mbox{-}H})$$ vs $$\log_{10}(\mathrm{SSC\mbox{-}H})$$
 - gates singlets using an ellipse in $$\log_{10}(\mathrm{FSC\mbox{-}A})$$ vs $$\log_{10}(\mathrm{FSC\mbox{-}H})$$
-- defines fluorescence-positive events by thresholding:
+- defines fluorescence-positive events by thresholding `BL1-H` and `YL2-H`
-  - `BL1-H`
-  - `YL2-H`
 - saves plots for every processed file
 - exports percentage-positive results to Excel
+- can use **filled density contour plots** for scatter-gating figures, depending on the current script version

 #### Gate settings